 City of Helsingborg – Swedish & Danish History

 After the first rainy day, the weather was changing and summer arrived in Sweden.
 It was time for us to leave the beautiful Kullaberg behind and to start our trip south.
-Next stop: Helsingborg, the second biggest city of Scania which is also Swedens closest point to Denmark.
+Next stop on our road trip in Skåne: Helsingborg, the second-biggest city of Scania, which is also Sweden’s closest point to Denmark.
 Actually, we could see the Danish city Helsingør clearly from Helsingborg.
-We checked in at The Vault hotel right at the main street with some spectacular view of some of Helsingborg’s main sights.
+We checked in at The Vault hotel, right on the main street, with some spectacular views of some of Helsingborg’s main sights.

 Things to do in Helsingborg: Swedish Sauna

 That includes the Terrace Stairs leading to Kärnan and the Helsingborg City Hall.
-On our list for the rest of the day: A visit at the Swedish bathhouse and naked sauna Pålsjöbaden for sunset.
+On our list for the rest of the day: A visit to the Swedish bathhouse and naked sauna Pålsjöbaden for sunset.
 For us, there was no better way to end this day than to spend some hours in the sauna.
-The view out of the wooden saunas over the Øresund to Denmark was breathtaking.
+The view out of the wooden saunas over the Öresund to Denmark was breathtaking.
 After that, we had to jump naked into the sea before warming up again in the warm summer sun.
-Make sure to check the opening hours and to bring your slippers and a locker!
+So, make sure to check the opening hours and to bring your slippers and a locker!

-We spent the night in Helsingborg in one of the most stylish and detailed designed Hotel we’ve been in a long time.
-The historic elevator, the extensive breakfast buffet and the view of the main street were just a few highlights worth mentioning.
-We slept heavenly through the mild summer night especially after the stunning sunset.
+We spent the night in Helsingborg, one of the most stylish and detailed designed Hotels we’ve been to in a long time.
+The historic elevator, the extensive breakfast buffet, and the view of the main street were just a few highlights worth mentioning.
+We slept heavenly through the mild summer night, especially after the stunning sunset.

 South Coast of Skåne – From Helsingborg to Ystad

 The morning in Helsingborg was reserved for some sightseeing and shopping.
-We walked hand in hand around the city center and up the terrace stairs.
+We walked together around the city center and up the terrace stairs.
 The view of the rooftops of Helsingborg’s historical buildings was impressive.
-Make sure to take some extra time to walk through the narrow alleys to discover the hidden beauty of Swedens and Denmark’s history.
+Make sure to take some extra time to walk through the narrow alleys to discover the hidden beauty of Sweden’s and Denmark’s history.
 And maybe, who knows, you will find a hidden shopping gem as we did.
-The vintage store Sweet And Tender, decorated with lots of original Star Wars toys and gadgets, had some really interesting pieces in storage.
-A Special tip for Star Wars Fans!
-After that, it was time to hit the road and begin our road trip south along the shoreline of the South Swedish coast with its many beautiful photo hot spots.
+The vintage store Sweet And Tender, decorated with lots of original Star Wars toys and gadgets, had some fascinating pieces in storage.
+So, definitely a Special tip for Star Wars Fans!
+After that, it was time to hit the road and begin our road trip around south Sweden – Skåne along the shoreline of the South Swedish coast with its many beautiful photo hot spots.